ElitsaVenchova/Sistem-Searcher/README.md

 Search result set
 --------------
-Result set is show like a list of files with mime type.
+The result set is show like a list of files with mime type.
 When one on result is selected you can see below result:

 * statistic info:
     * How many time is found seached text/matched regular expression